All Episodes Plain Text

 I'm part of the military.

-Let's get a response from Ray Suarez.
+All right, Thomas, let's get a response from Ray Suarez.

 Well, Liberia is one of the few African countries that has a long history of contact with the United States.

-Liberia's had a troubled history in much of the time since then.
+Liberia has had a troubled history in much of the time since then.

-The displacement and the domination of the native -born people of that part of the West African coast is a very tangled and unhappy story.
+The displacement and the domination of the native-born people of that part of the West African coast is a very tangled and unhappy story.

-But Liberians do have a connection with the United States that makes it one of the places that they have fled to.
+But Liberians do have a connection with the United States that makes it one of the places that they have fled to when they had to leave the country during the terrible recent past.

 I mean, between Sierra Leone and Liberia, Burkina Faso, some other countries, there have been some terrible wars in West Africa.